Authority to Purchase

 “directly or indirectly, knowingly solicits, accepts or agrees to accept any benefit from another for or because of any official act performed or to be performed by the person or for or because of a violation of official duty.”
 [N.J.S.A.
 2C:27-4(1)]

-If the benefit solicited, accepted, agreed to be accepted, offered, conferred or agreed to be conferred is of a value of $200 or less, it is a crime of the third degree.
-A person convicted of a crime of the third degree is subject to a fine of not less than $25,000, or imprisonment, or both.
+If the benefit solicited, accepted, agreed to be accepted, offered, conferred or agreed to be conferred is worth $200 or less, it is a crime of the third degree.
+A person convicted of a crime of the third degree is subject to a fine of not less than $25,000, imprisonment, or both.